Chorus-bdd/Chorus/pages/builtInHandlers/ChorusContext/ChorusContext.md

 context.myPropertyTwo=val2

-If your feature is myFeature.feature, these usually go into a myFeature.properties in the same directory See [Handler Configuration](/HandlerConfiguration) for more details
+If your feature is myFeature.feature, these usually go into a myFeature.properties in the same directory See [Handler Configuration](/pages/Handlers/HandlerConfiguration) for more details

-This can be a powerful feature, especially when combined with 'profiles' or 'configurations'

-* Configurations can allow you to run a feature more than once with a different set of variables
-* Profiles can select variables based on the environment (profile) you are running in

 ###Setting and retrieving variables in test steps###